Over 1,000,000 Hard Drives Benchmarked

 Due to the fact that these graphs are automatically generated the names of the Harddrives's have been taken straight from the harddrive itself, via the SMART interface.
 At times, the naming of Harddrives by the manufacturers has been haphazard and because of this there will likely be some strange names in the graphs.

 In some cases we have picked up names of rare or low volume Harddrives's.
 Just because you haven't heard of a particular Harddrives type, doesn't mean it doesn't exist.

 Some drives might not appear in the chart for the following reasons:

-Only results from version 8 of PerformanceTest have been used in these charts as the harddrive test from earlier versions of the software does not produce comparable results.
+Results from version 8, 9 and 10 of PerformanceTest have been used in these charts as the harddrive test from earlier versions of the software does not produce comparable results.

 Due to the factors above, the results provide only a general guide to which drive perform better.
 Drives which appear close together in the graph (with less than 10% difference in their scores) should be considered roughly equal in performance.
 Only larger differences should be considered statistically significant.